Karen Edwards. Freelance Travel Journalist

 Hi, I’m Karen Edwards.
 I’m a travel and lifestyle writer from London.

-I live in London, but I also spend a lot of time in South Australia, where my partner Brad is from.
-We have been travelling the world together for a few years now (Brad is a Marine Biologist, Expedition Leader and photographer).
+I am from London, but I also spend a lot of time in South Australia, where my partner Brad is from.

 Why Travel Butterfly?

 I decided to start this website, first and foremost, because I love to travel and I wanted to find a way to share our beautiful planet with those who may not be able to go out and see it themselves.